miyako/4d-plugin-gs/README.md

 https://www.ghostscript.com/doc/9.21/Make.htm#Mac_build

-**Issue**: When 4D Server.app is quit (not when the structure is closed), the following error is systematically raised in the client manager thread.
+**Issue (fixed)**: When 4D Server.app is quit (not when the structure is closed), the following error is systematically raised in the client manager thread.

 ```
 _pthread_tsd_cleanup